-7.1.13 The Bradford Council Plan (2021 to 2025) is the authority's working document for what it wants to achieve to create as good a quality of life as possible for the people and communities of Bradford District.
-The current plan builds on some of the same priorities as the 2016 - 2020 plan but also looks to address some new

-- major challenges the District will face in the coming years.
-These include responding to and recovering from the COVID-19 pandemic; and following the Council's declaration of a climate emergency, taking the steps we need to take to deal with that emergency and to continue to build on sustainable delivery.
+- 7.1.13 The Bradford Council Plan (2021 to 2025) is the authority's working document for what it wants to achieve to create as good a quality of life as possible for the people and communities of Bradford District.
+The current plan builds on some of the same priorities as the 2016 2020 plan but also looks to address some new major challenges the district will face in the coming years.
+Thes include the ongoing recovery from the COVID-19 pandemic and meeting the challenges of the cost-of-living crisis, as well as taking the steps we need to deal with the climate emergency and to continue to build on sustainable delivery.

-- 7.1.14 The Local Plan, and it policies will have an important role in contributing towards the achievement of number of the Council Plan priorities and outcomes, in particular:
+- 7.1.14 The Local Plan, and its policies will have an important role in contributing towards the achievement of number of the Council Plan priorities and outcomes, in particular:

-- Building a Better Future;
+- Great Start, Good School

 - Creating a Sustainable District;

 - Better Skills, More Good Jobs and a Growing Economy;

-- Decent Homes;
+- Decent Homes:

-- Better Health, Better Lives; and,
+- Better Health, Better Lives; and

-- Safe, Strong and Active Communities.
+- Safe, Strong and Active Communities

 - 7.1.15 The Local Plan will provide the spatial strategy for the implementation and delivery of aspects of the District Plan that relate to the use and development of land.